 If you have time and enjoy admiring plants and sipping tea, then just south of Craster you’ll find Howick Hall Gardens and Arboretum, the ancestral seat of the Earls Grey (yes, of tea fame!).
 The estate covers 65 acres, and strolling through the gardens and arboretum is a great way to work up an appetite for a bite to eat in the Earl Grey Tearoom.
 Unfortunately the hall itself is closed to visitors.

-Next head to the famous Barter Books in the centre of Alnwick town.
+Next head to the famous Barter Books in the centre of Alnwick town, which after your visit I’m sure you will agree is one of the best things to do in Northumberland.
 This glorious secondhand bookshop is housed in the old Victorian Railway Station, complete with shelves of ancient books and old maps, comfy armchairs for you to curl up in, and a cute little cafe serving light bites for lunch.
 You’re welcome to get stuck into a hearty tome whilst you’re here, and if you want to buy anything you can either pay the usual way, or barter with a book that you’ve brought with you, which is much more fun!
 Keep an eye out for the model train that trundles around above your head

 Next up is the impressive Alnwick Castle, one of the most iconic sights on this part of the coast, and home to the Dukes of Northumberland for centuries.
 You might recognise it as being a filming location for several well-known movies and TV dramas, including Harry Potter, Downton Abbey, and one of my personal favourites, Robin Hood Prince of Thieves.
 Wizarding fans can take part in a broomstick training session, whilst period drama aficionados will enjoy guided tours of the lavish state rooms.